NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Eaglint will warn about most of these.

 1. Align your parts to a 1mm grid.
 This will go a long way toward making your board look really good.
-The antenna and the the capacitor attached to are excepted.
+The antenna and the the capacitor attached to it are excepted, because signal integrity is more important.
 2. Align your reference designators and values to a 0.5mm grid.
 3. Allow 1-2mm between parts to make assembly easy.
 4. Orienting all your parts in the same direction makes assembly easier (notice this on the FCB and your remote board).
 5. To be legible, any silkscreen text needs to be at least 0.9mm high, with a 'ratio' of 8%.
 You should use the `vector` font.
+Eaglint forces you to use exactly these settings on the reference designators.

-Boards don't typically include the values of each component.
-We do by default because it makes assembly easier.
+Boards don't typically include the values of each component, but we do because it makes assembly easier.
 If you want to turn them off, ask the course staff.

 ### Logo

-Your team may want a logo.
+Your team should have a logo!
 Design it and then create a package in Eagle that contains it.
 Use the techniques you learned in Lab 1.
-You’ll want to integrate the logo onto your board.
 You may need to generate different versions with different sizes (there’s no way to scale anything in Eagle).
+If you want to get creative, you can integrate solder mask, silkscreen, and metal into your logo design.

 ### The Power Supply

 To power your quadcopter, you need provide ample current to the motors and clean 3.3V power to the microcontroller and IMU.
 The vast, vast majority of bugs I encounter in PCBs like you quadcopter have to do with the power supply.

-The power supply for the quadcopter is complicated because we have two different power systems that have different requirements: The motors need maximum power — high current and high voltage — while the IMU and microcontroller, need a clean, regulated, consistent voltage and don’t requirement current.
+The power supply for the quadcopter is complicated because we have two different power systems that have different requirements: The motors need maximum power — high current and high voltage — while the IMU and microcontroller, need a clean, regulated, consistent voltage and don’t require much current.

-To do this you will need to carefully layout the battery, the voltage regulator, the jumper that connects, them and the connection between `BAT_GND` and `GND`.
+To do this you will need to carefully layout the battery, the voltage regulator, the jumper that connects them, and the bridge between `BAT_GND` and `GND`.
 You will also need to create a set of “pours” to efficiently regulated and unregulated power to the components that need it.

 You have already built your schematic to provide separate power and ground nets to these two sets of components.
 Now we are going to exploit that separation to physically realize two, mostly separate power distribution systems that will meet these needs.

 You have four signal layers (Top, Bottom, and two internal layers).
 The two internal layers will be a power and ground plane — i.e., dedicated to delivering the power and GND signals across the board.
 These layers are, for the most part, filled with metal.
 To create these metal areas, you will create “pours”.